ori-drs/pronto-distro/README.rst

 Signal Scope
 ------------
 Signal Scope is a lightweight signal plotting tool.
 Its invaluable for debugging systems such as Pronto.
-It was developed for the MIT DRC by Pat Marion.
+It was developed for the MIT DRC team by Pat Marion.

 Launch it by pointing it to a python config file in config/signal_scope.
 There are many examples of using it in signal_scope/examples.